mefix007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that display the result of breath to the power Love
+a script that displays conversion of numbers from base 2 to 10